-Motor neurone disease is a rare medical condition which progressively damages parts of your nervous system.
-According to the NHS, motor neurone disease affects two in every 100,000 people in the UK each year, with 5000 people living with condition at any one time.
+Motor neurone disease (MND) is a rare medical condition that progressively damages parts of your nervous system.
+According to the NHS, motor neurone disease affects two in every 100,000 people in the UK each year, with 5000 people living with the condition at any one time.

 Although MND can affect people of all ages, it is most common in older adults and slightly more common in men than women.
 Most people with the condition first develop their symptoms when they are in their 60s.

-You have read briefly about motor neurone disease in our detailed guide to the medical conditions which affect older people.
-Today’s article focuses specifically on motor neurone disease, as we look at the symptoms, causes, and treatments of the condition.
+You may have briefly read about motor neurone disease in our detailed guide to the medical conditions which affect older people.
+This article focuses specifically on motor neurone disease, as we look at the symptoms, causes, and treatments of the condition.

 What is Motor Neurone Disease?

-The term ‘motor neurone disease’ actually describes a group of diseases which affect nerves (called motor neurones) in the brain and spinal cord.
+Motor neurone disease affects nerves (called motor neurons) in the brain and spinal cord.
 These nerves send vital messages from the brain to the muscles.
-As motor neurone disease progresses, these messages gradually stop reaching the muscles, leading to stiffness and weakness.
+As MND progresses, these messages gradually stop reaching the muscles, leading to stiffness and weakness.

-As has been noted, motor neurone disease damages the nerves – or motor neurones – in the brain and spinal cord.
+As has been noted, motor neurone disease damages the nerves – or motor neurons – in the brain and spinal cord.
 But what does this mean?

-In essence, motor neurones are the link between the brain and the muscles, controlling all of our muscle movements, such as:
+In essence, motor neurons are the link between the brain and the muscles, controlling all of our muscle movements, such as:

-Therefore, the more damaged the motor neurones become, the harder it is for the muscles to carry out these essential movements.
+Therefore, the more damaged the motor neurons become, the harder it is for the muscles to carry out these essential movements.

 MND Statistics

-- Six people are diagnosed with motor neurone disease in the UK each day.
+• Six people are diagnosed with MND in the UK each day.

-- Six people in the UK die of motor neurone disease every day.
+• Six people in the UK die of MND every day.

-- A person’s lifetime risk of developing motor neurone disease is around 1 in 300 – that’s one person in an average size cinema screening.
+• A person’s lifetime risk of developing MND is around 1 in 300 – that’s one person in an average size cinema screening.

 Symptoms of Motor Neurone Disease